Lunar New Year: Taiwan

-While there is little recorded history of when Lunar New Year was first observed in Taiwan, it is known that the indigenous population had other ceremonies and did not originally celebrate the festival.
+While there is little recorded history of when Lunisolar New Year was first observed in Taiwan, it is known that the indigenous population had other ceremonies and did not originally celebrate the festival.
 It was likely first celebrated by the Hakka or Hoklo populations that migrated from now part of mainland China to the island during the 17th century.
-Due to Taiwan's population being mostly Han Chinese, its Lunar New Year celebration is very similar to that of mainland China, especially in regards to traditions.
-In addition, some Lunar New Year's customs during the Ming and Qing Dynasties were preserved in Taiwan.
+Due to Taiwan's population being mostly Han Chinese, its Lunisolar New Year celebration is very similar to that of mainland China, especially in regards to traditions.
+In addition, some Lunisolar New Year's customs during the Ming and Qing Dynasties were preserved in Taiwan.
 However, in modern day, there can be more of a focus on visiting Buddhist or Taoist temples with extended family members.
 There are also notable variations to the food that is eaten during this time, such as the consumption of pineapple cakes and other products derived from pineapples or daikon since the latter is a homophone for "good fortune" in Hokkien.

 Japan

-Since 1873, the official Japanese New Year has been celebrated according to the Gregorian calendar, on January 1 of each year, New Year's Day (元日, Ganjitsu).
+Since 1873, the official Japanese New Year has been celebrated according to the Gregorian calendar, on 1 January of each year, New Year's Day (元日, Ganjitsu).
 Prior to 1872, traditional events of the Japanese New Year were celebrated on the first day of the year on the modern Tenpō calendar, the last official lunisolar calendar and, prior to Jōkyō calendar, the Chinese version.

-While the Lunar New Year is not commonly celebrated in Japan, it is celebrated in various Japanese Chinatowns, such as Yokohama Chinatown, Nankin-machi, and Shinichi Chukagai in Nagasaki.
+While the Lunisolar New Year is not commonly celebrated in Japan, it is celebrated in various Chinatowns within the country, such as Yokohama Chinatown, Nankin-machi, and Shinichi Chukagai in Nagasaki.